ERIC ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of May 2, 2022 in the Class Action Filed on Behalf of Telefonaktiebolaget LM Ericsson Shareholders

-NEW YORK, April 19, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Telefonaktiebolaget LM Ericsson (NASDAQ: ERIC) alleging that the Company violated federal securities laws.
+NEW YORK , April 26, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Telefonaktiebolaget LM Ericsson (NASDAQ: ERIC) alleging that the Company violated federal securities laws.

 Class Period: April 27, 2017 to February 25, 2022